fergarrui/custom-bytecode-analyzer/README.md

       return o;
 }
 ```

+The property ```from``` can be set in invocations in exactly the same way than ```notFrom```, but the result will be the opposite: it will only match if the invocation is made from the defined method.

 #### Define multiple rules
 Multiple rules can be defined in the same JSON file.
 They will be processed and reported separately and they will not affect each other.
 We can combine some of the previous examples rules: